The following is a brief introduction to ADHD. You can find out more via our useful links page.

 Where does the information on these pages come from?

-There is lots of information out there on the internet, some great and some less so, and with something like ADHD it’s really important to get the facts.
-The information on these pages has mainly come from three reliable sources:
+There is lots of information on the internet, some reliable and some less so, and with something like ADHD it’s really important to get the facts.
+The information on these pages has mainly come from:

 The Scottish Intercollegiate Guidelines Network (SIGN) National Guideline on Management of attention deficit and hyperkinetic disorders in children and young people (Guideline 112) 2009